 As mentioned, stockout costs go beyond simply the cost of lost sales.
 The third step is to add up the additional costs incurred due to stockout, such as expedited shipping costs, lost productivity, and customer service costs.
 These costs will vary depending on the specifics of your business and the circumstances surrounding the stockout, but are critical for step four.

 Once you’ve gathered this information, you’re ready to calculate the total stockout costs by adding the cost of goods sold, the cost of lost sales, and the additional costs.
 This will give the business a better understanding of the true cost of stockout and can help them make informed decisions about inventory management.

-By taking the time to calculate your stockout costs, you can gain insight into how effective your inventory management is and make adjustments if needed.
+By taking the time to calculate your stockout costs, you can gain insight into how effective your inventory planning is and make adjustments if needed.
 This will help ensure that you are able to meet customer demands and maximize profits.

 Having the right stock isn’t always easy, but there are several strategies that you can use to minimize and avoid stockout costs.
 These include:

 One of the most effective ways to minimize stockout costs is to optimize inventory management.
 This includes tracking inventory levels regularly and forecasting demand to ensure that enough stock is available to meet customer needs.

 Data analytics and sales forecasting tools like ThoughtSpot can help businesses predict future demand and adjust inventory levels accordingly.
 This can help to prevent stockout costs by ensuring that enough stock is available to meet customer needs.
 These tools are most effective when business people, such as merchandiser and inventory managers, can engage with the data themselves so they can find insights and take action before a stockout occurs.